galacticcouncil/hydration-node/docs/CONTRIBUTING.md

 * no dot (.) at the end

 **Breaking Changes** add ! after the scope

+## <a name="semver"></a> SemVer
+We're following [SemVer](https://semver.org) specification to keep us and our dependencies sane.

+* please bump respective version of the closest package file (cargo.toml or package.json).
+* if the change is a breaking change, always change the MAJOR version and bump version of packages above the package it's using.
+Follow this guideline to the root of the repository.
+* if in the Node repository, bump impl_version (non-breaking change) and spec_version (breaking-change) in the `runtime/lib.rs` respectively.

 ### We're thankful for any meaningful contribution